benwhut/Web3MintContractPython/README.md

 7. Build the transaction and specify the gas and price to be paid
 'gas' is the gas fee you pay in Wei (in the example below, 1,000,000 Wei = 0.000000000001 ETH)
-'value' is the amount you pay for the transaction (in the example below, 10 Finney = 0.01 ETH)
+'value' is the amount you pay to mint the token (in the example below, 10 Finney = 0.01 ETH)
 ```
 tx = contract.functions.safeMint(
     towallet_address).buildTransaction({